openfoodfoundation/openfoodnetwork/DOCKER.md

 For Docker Compose, information are here: https://docs.docker.com/compose/install/.

-Better to have at least 2GB free on your laptop in order to download images and create containers for Open Food Network app.
+Better to have at least 2GB free on your computer in order to download images and create containers for Open Food Network app.

 ### Use Docker with Open Food Network